kusari-network/kusari-docs/docs/validator-guides/validator.md

     Only the password is mandatory, the other parameters can be left blank.

 ### Create the Kusari Validator Service File
-In the next step, we will use [Nano](https://help.ubuntu.com/community/Nano), a simple terminal-based text editor, to create a file that contains service instructions.
+In the next step, we will use <a href="https://help.ubuntu.com/community/Nano" target="_blank"> Nano </a>, a simple terminal-based text editor, to create a file that contains service instructions.
 The following command creates a file named `kusari.service` at the following location: `lib/systemd/system/`

 ```